matplotlib/matplotlib-extension-cookiecutter/README.md

 # Matplotlib 3rd Party Package Cookiecutter

 Turn your matplotlib convenience scripts into a proper python package using this cookiecutter.
-This cookiecutter gives you all the boring stuff such as `Github actions`, a `setup.cfg`, working docs with `sphinx-gallery`, and `pytest-mpl` for free.

 ```
 pip install cookiecutter
 cookiecutter gh:ianhi/matplotlib-extension-cookiecutter
 ```
+**Buy why?**

+Why use this over just starting with a setup.py?
+This cookiecutter will provide the infrastructure of open-source project quickly, you can set all this up on your own, but it will take time and can be annoying to get right.
+With the cookiecutter you get:

+- Github actions works
+- Issue Templates
+- Properly set up pacaking
+- A setup for docs with:
+    - `sphinx-gallery`
+    - `autodoc`
+- The set up for `pytest-mpl

 ## Building docs
 ```